Topic

 The foreign national must submit an application for an entry visa with the same enclosures as are required for an ordinary application for a residence permit as a skilled worker.

-A visa pursuant to the guidelines set out in this document can be granted irrespective of whether the applicant at the same time submits an application for a residence permit, has already submitted such application or intends to apply for a residence permit after entering Norway.
+A visa pursuant to this guideline can be granted irrespective of whether the applicant at the same time submits an application for a residence permit, has already submitted such application or intends to apply for a residence permit after entering Norway.

 3. Conditions and documentation requirements for the entry visa

-The conditions are related to the applicant having the approved qualifications required to practise an occupation (3.1 below), to the job offer (3.2 below) and to other general conditions (3.3 below).
-It is also a condition that no doubt exists in relation to the case (4 below).
+The conditions are related to the applicant having the approved qualifications required to practise an occupation (chapter 3.1 below), to the job offer (chapter 3.2 below) and to other general conditions (chapter 3.3 below).
+It is also a condition that no doubt exists in relation to the case (chapter 4 below).

 3.1.
 The applicant’s qualifications

-The foreign national must have a vocational education that at least corresponds to vocational education at Norwegian upper secondary school level, have a craft certificate or have completed a university college or university education.
-Note that, in most cases, vocational education at upper secondary school level in Norway has a duration of four years.
+The foreign national must have a vocational education that at least corresponds to three years of vocational education at Norwegian upper secondary school level, have a craft certificate or have completed a university college or university education.

 An entry visa will not be issued pursuant to this guideline if vocational education at a level higher than upper secondary school is required, cf. the Immigration Regulations section 6-1 second paragraph.
 This currently applies to religious leaders and teachers.